Kitchen (TV series): Production

 The filming began in July 2012.
 The show became one of the most expensive TV series in Russia, with a budget of US$200,000 per episode (about $8 million per season).
 The first episode aired on STS Channel on October 22, 2012, at 21:00.

 The second season began filming on November 1, 2012, and was aired on March 25, 2013.

 In summer 2013, filming for the third season began.
 In September 2013, the production team filmed a feature-length film named The Kitchen in Paris.
 The movie premiered in cinemas on May 1, 2014, while the third season began airing on March 3, 2014, following the airing of a documentary film The Kitchen's Kitchen (A film about the film) on STS on March 2.

 At the end of April 2014, filming for the fourth season began, and the first episode was aired on October 13, 2014.

 From January 26 to April 30, 2015, season 5 was filmed.
 It premiered on September 7, 2015.

 From June 25 through til October 15, 2015, season 6 was filmed.
 It was announced as the final season.
 It premiered on February 29, 2016.

 The show officially finished all filming on October 15, 2015.
 Fans, knowing about the ending of the show, created a site in support of recommencing filming.
 On the site, more than 1 million signatures were collected by January 2016.
 The ending of the show was connected with the completion of the plot line for the main characters.

-On May 27, 2004, work began on a new full-length film called The Kitchen: The Last Fight.
+On May 27, 2014, work began on a new full-length film called The Kitchen: The Last Battle.
 In June 2015, official preparation for filming began.
 The filming took place from September 17, 2016, through till February 2017.
 It premiered in cinemas on April 20, 2017.

 From July 4 to September 23, 2016, a spin-off show was filmed called Hotel Eleon.
 It premiered on STS on November 28, 2016.
 The Director, Anton Fedotov, also directed the final 3 seasons of The Kitchen.
 The new show also included some of the characters from The Kitchen (For example, Senya and Marina, Kostya and Nastya, Michail Jekovich, Eleonora Andreevna, Kristina, Nikita, as well as a number of secondary actors.
 Likewise, in the second season there are appearances from Louis Benoît, Ekaterina Semyonova, Rodion Sergeevich and Ainura Kenensarova).